thacherT1D/new-angular-curriculum/Unit-2/09-promises.md

 }]);
 ```

-**EXERCISE:** Use the [Giphy Api](https://github.com/Giphy/GiphyAPI) to add a feature to your app.
+**EXERCISE:** Use the [Giphy Api](https://github.com/Giphy/GiphyAPI) to add a feature to to the contacts application.
 Whenever a new user is submitted, do a search for a gif using the person's name.
 If you get a result, save that along with the users name email and phone number.
 Show the user's gif on the show page.
 HINT: you will NOT want to use the embedded url from the giphy search resutls.